dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 Equipped with the observation above it is easy to show why creation of single (or more generally any odd number of) excitations is impossible: this would violate the condition in the above <a href="eq:observation">equation</a> which holds throughout.

-Okay, so we cannot create single excitations by applying Pauli strings, we can easily create pairs of excitations - is there anything interesting left?

-What if the excitations form closed loops?
+Okay, so we cannot create single excitations by applying Pauli strings, we can easily create pairs of excitations.
+Given the "loopy" nature of the ground state we discovered in the <a href="#Hamiltonian-and-ground-states">first section</a> we naturally ask: does anything interesting happen if the excitations form closed loops?
+Absolutely: it turns out that creating a closed loop of excitations is equivalent to creating no excitations at all.

 <!-- What changes if we introduce open boundary conditions? -->